Patacode/gitignore-template-generator/DOCUMENTATION.md

 - **Default**: `yes`
 - **Dependency**: `ureq`

-This feature allows to generate gitignore templates using a remote API through HTTP.
+This feature allows to generate gitignore templates through HTTP using a remote API.

 It's the default, see [below section](#usage) for more infos.